Guide to Selong Belanak Beach in Lombok

 When you arrive, you’ll need to make your way from the north down to Selong Belanak in the south, which takes about two hours.
 The roads are good, though, so the journey is pleasant.

-I’m not sure that this journey is any faster than the slow boat, but it’s more comfortable on the boat and it’s definitely more used by tourists.
+I’m not sure this journey is any faster than the slow boat, but it’s more comfortable and definitely more popular with tourists.

 Where to eat in Selong Belanak